bestsoftever/NoIf/README.md

 # NoIf

-Write easier to understand code, faster.
+Write easier to understand code.

-It means - to avoid throwing exceptions in case of errors and to avoid using `if` or `catch` statements to check if a happy path can be continued.
+Or at least try to avoid throwing exceptions in case of errors and using `if` or `catch` statements to check if a happy path can be continued.

 # Features